back to reading

-Goodreads recently released their annual Your Year in Books review, and I read 23 books over the course of 2023!
+Goodreads recently released their annual Your Year in Books review, and I ended 2023 having read 23 books!
 Ever since I started tracking my reading a few years ago, I’ve steadily increased the number of books I read each year:

 2020: 7 books